-It was no cold-stormy-rainy-night with wind whistling through the trees.
-In fact, it wasn’t night or cold.
+It was no cold-stormy-rainy-night with the wind whistling through the trees.
+It wasn’t night or cold.
 It was just time to take a break from 1967 and get the heck out of Vietnam for a moment.
-I’ll make any excuse or write about any subject, however controversial, to delay getting into the nitty-gritty of combat for a while.
+So I’ll make any excuse or write about any subject, however controversial, to delay getting into the nitty-gritty of combat for a while.

 In his book Tell About the South, Fred Hobson said, “The Southerner, more than any other American, has felt he has something to explain, to justify, to defend or affirm.”
 Guess he was mostly talking about white folk.
 John Grisham believes, “Suffering that has been self-inflicted by slavery, war, poverty, injustice, intolerance.
 Great conflict produces great art, and Mississippi has its share of both.”
 But Malcolm X said, “As far as I’m concerned, Mississippi is anywhere south of the Canadian border.”

-On the plus side, Mississippi in the last few decades has attracted dozens of writers and aspiring ones, (including African Americans) from around the world, to Oxford and the Delta.
-The renown William Faulkner compiled his immense catalog of works in Oxford and he and John Grisham graduated from the University of Mississippi in the city, where a popular and respected course is offered on Creative Writing.
-There’s a writing club in Oxford, numbering several dozen, and an eclectic bookstore in the town, Square Books.
-Authors from the area, who established successful careers elsewhere have returned to the Oxford area to live, and continue writing.
+On the plus side, Mississippi, in the last few decades, has attracted dozens of writers and aspiring ones (including African Americans) from around the world to Oxford and the Delta.
+The renowned William Faulkner compiled his immense catalog of works in Oxford.
+He and John Grisham graduated from the University of Mississippi in the city, where a popular and respected course is offered on Creative Writing.
+There’s a writing club in Oxford, numbering several dozen, and an eclectic bookstore, Square Books.
+Authors from the area, who established successful careers elsewhere, have returned to the Oxford area to live and continue writing.

-Many of my high school classmate friends happily reside in and love the Magnolia State.
+Many of my high school classmate friends happily reside in, and love, the Magnolia State.
 Although I have not seen or visited them for several years, they are among my most avid readers.
-I have rekindled my friendship with Loyd and Boyd Pearson, twins, from our high school days; they both still live in the area where they grew up: Hatley and Amory, Mississippi.
+I have rekindled my friendship with Loyd and Boyd Pearson, twins from our high school days; they both still live in the area where they grew up: Hatley and Amory, Mississippi.
 With another classmate, Joe Howell, I have done the same.
 All have provided me with inspiration.
-I would not have remained friends with any of them, if thought they were racist.
+I would not have remained friends with any of them if I thought they were racist.

-Living in the über liberal state that California is, I do not advertise that I’m from the state of Mississippi.
-I’ve come to that conclusion after extensive travel, interacting with other races, religions, and nationalities and my experiences in the U.S. Army active duty, U. S. Air Force Civil Service, as a major market Disc Jockey, a University Lecturer, Newspaper Editor and many other adventures.
-“Hey there, I from Mississippi,” would need to be followed be with, “But don’t think for a second, I’m a racist.”
+Living in the über liberal state of California, I do not advertise that I’m from Mississippi.
+I’ve come to that conclusion after extensive travel, interacting with other races, religions, and nationalities, and my experiences in the U.S. Army active duty, U. S. Air Force Civil Service, as a major market Disc Jockey, a University Lecturer, Newspaper Editor, and many other adventures.
+“Hey there, I’m from Mississippi,” would need to be followed by, “But don’t think for a second, I’m a racist.”
 It is a counterproductive and time-consuming effort.
-It’s best for me initially, left unsaid.
+It’s best for me, initially, left unsaid.

 Once I have known someone for a while, my Mississippi heritage is not an issue, and I’m not ashamed of it.
-If I met someone of Africa-American descent, for the first time, and desired to make an acquaintance, I would not consider blurting, “Nice to meet you, I’m Don from Miss-cippi.”
-If we became friends and after a while, he determined I was a decent guy and not a racist, fine.
+If I met someone of African-American descent for the first time and desired to make an acquaintance, I would not consider yelling, “Nice to meet you; I’m Don from Miss-cippi.”
+If we became friends and, after a while, he determined I was a decent guy and not a racist, fine.

-Crunch all the data you wish and Mississippi will be at the top or near the top as the most racist state in the U.S. (Thank goodness for Texas and Louisiana.)
+Crunch all the data you wish, and Mississippi will be at the top or near the top as the most racist state in the U.S. (Thank goodness for Texas and Louisiana.)
 Mississippi is usually at number one as the poorest as well.
 (Thank goodness for West Virginia and Arkansas.)
-This is reality.
+That is reality.

-As for people in Northern states, they are far from angelic on the issue of race, based on my experience and data that support it.
-(I’m looking at you Detroit.)
-Although I’m unable to defend Mississippi’s stigma of racism — that many consider indefensible — doesn’t mean I’m ashamed of my past while living in the state from birth to age 17.
+As for people in Northern states, they are far from angelic on the issue of race, based on my experience and the data that support it.
+(I’m looking at you, Detroit.)
+Although I cannot defend Mississippi’s stigma of racism — that many consider indefensible — it doesn’t mean I’m ashamed of my past while living in the state from birth to age 17.
 Here is what I remember from my personal experiences there.

-Growing up in the early to Mid-60s with segregation, race relations for me, and all the white people I knew was simple, there were no relations — good or bad.
+Growing up in the early to Mid-60s with segregation, race relations, for all the white people I knew and me, was simple, there were no relations — good or bad.
 That made it easy for me.

 Although it was not uncommon to hear the “N-word” in the community at large, I rarely heard it at home.
-I never heard my Daddy or my brother Dale say the “N-word,” and the few times I heard Momma use it was in the context of “He’s been working like an ‘N.’” Hardly meant as an insult, but of course, insensitive to express.
+I never heard my Daddy or my brother Dale say the “N-word,” and the few times I heard Momma use it was in the context of “He’s been working like an ‘N.’” It was hardly meant as an insult, but of course, insensitive to express.

 And I never heard her or anyone in my family put down Black people or warn me about “Colored” folk.
 Momma was a good Christian woman.
 Would she have advocated inviting Blacks to attend Hatley Missionary Baptist church?
 Of course not, nor would they have accepted.